 The total cost of Power BI Embedded depends on the type of node chosen and the number of nodes deployed.
-Node types differ based on number of v-cores and RAM.
+Node types differ based on the number of v-cores and RAM.
 The Power BI Embedded pricing by Microsoft is available on monthly/hourly basis across different regions.
-Table 3 covers the pricing for Central U.S. region by the hour.
+Table 3 covers the pricing for the Central U.S. region by the hour.

 For small and large deployments, Power BI Pro works great to deliver full Power BI capabilities to all users.
 Employees across roles and departments can engage in ad-hoc analysis, dashboard sharing and report publishing, collaboration, and other related activities.

 Not all my users require the full capabilities of Power BI Pro – do I still need a Power BI Pro license?